snarfed/bridgy/README.md

 ---
 I occasionally generate [stats and graphs of usage and growth](https://snarfed.org/2019-01-02_bridgy-stats-update-4) from the [BigQuery dataset](https://console.cloud.google.com/bigquery?p=brid-gy&d=datastore&page=dataset) ([#715](https://github.com/snarfed/bridgy/issues/715)).
 Here's how.

-1. [Export the full datastore to Google Cloud Storage.](https://cloud.google.com/datastore/docs/export-import-entities) Include all entities except `*Auth` and other internal details.
+1. [Export the full datastore to Google Cloud Storage.](https://cloud.google.com/datastore/docs/export-import-entities) Include all entities except `*Auth`, `Domain` and others with credentials or internal details.
 Check to see if any new kinds have been added since the last time this command was run.

     ```
-    gcloud datastore export --async gs://brid-gy.appspot.com/stats/ --kinds Activity,Blogger,BlogPost,BlogWebmention,Domain,Facebook,FacebookPage,Flickr,GitHub,GooglePlusPage,Instagram,Mastodon,Medium,Meetup,Publish,PublishedPage,Reddit,Response,SyndicatedPost,Tumblr,Twitter,WordPress
+    gcloud datastore export --async gs://brid-gy.appspot.com/stats/ --kinds Activity,Blogger,BlogPost,BlogWebmention,Facebook,FacebookPage,Flickr,GitHub,GooglePlusPage,Instagram,Mastodon,Medium,Meetup,Publish,PublishedPage,Reddit,Response,SyndicatedPost,Tumblr,Twitter,WordPress
     ```

     Note that `--kinds` is required.
 [From the export docs](https://cloud.google.com/datastore/docs/export-import-entities#limitations), _Data exported without specifying an entity filter cannot be loaded into BigQuery._ Also, expect this to cost around $10.